KITrobotics/rll_sdk/docs/general/project_robot_playground.rst

 You can run your own code by following the steps from *"Run the project"* as shown above.
-To run your modified code you need to restart the command from step 3.
-To do this, interrupt the running command by pressing :code:`Ctrl + C` in the terminal in which you executed the command from step 3.
+To run your modified code you need to restart the command from step 2.
+To do this, interrupt the running command by pressing :code:`Ctrl + C` in the terminal in which you executed the command from step 2.
 Once the command has stopped simply execute the command again.

-.. hint:: If you are unsure about this it is best to close all terminal windows and repeat the steps 1 to 4.
+.. hint:: If you are unsure about this it is best to close all terminal windows and repeat the steps 1 and 2.

 .. _make-c++-default: